eurofurence/reg-mail-service/README.md

 config.yaml
 Then configure all variables as needed.

-If you place this repository OUTSIDE of your gopath, `go build main.go` and `go test ./...` will download all required dependencies by default.
+If you place this repository OUTSIDE your gopath, `go build main.go` and `go test ./...` will download all required dependencies by default.

 ## Open Issues and Ideas